appscode/blog/content/post/gke-opensearch/index.md

 ![gcsSuccess](GoogleCloudSuccess.png)

-> **If you have reached here, CONGRATULATIONS!! :confetti_ball: :confetti_ball: :confetti_ball: You have successfully backed up OpenSearch Database using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20GKE).
+> **If you have reached here, CONGRATULATIONS!! :confetti_ball: :confetti_ball: :confetti_ball: You have successfully backed up OpenSearch using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20GKE).

 ## Recover OpenSearch Using Stash

 Let's think of a scenario in which the database has been accidentally deleted or there was an error in the database causing it to crash.
-In such a case, we have to pause the BackupConfiguration so that the failed/damaged database does not get backed up into the cloud:
+In such a case, we have to pause the `BackupConfiguration` so that the failed/damaged database does not get backed up into the cloud:

 ```bash
 $ kubectl patch backupconfiguration -n demo sample-opensearch-backup --type="merge" --patch='{"spec": {"paused": true}}'